Pallavi-18-07-1999/orm-framework/README.md

 1) insertion
 2) deletion
 3) updation
-4) retrieving the data from the table.
+4) retrieving the data from the table .

 This framework works only for MySQL .
 Following data types of mysql are supported by this framework:-